civicrm/civicrm-buildkit/README.md

 ## Download: Option #2: Vagrant on Windows, OS X, etal

-If you use Windows or OS X, then [Vagrant](https://www.vagrantup.com/) provides a great way to setup an Ubuntu VM.
+If you use Windows or OS X, then you can create an Ubuntu virtual machine using [Vagrant](https://www.vagrantup.com/).
 For more instructions, see [civicrm-buildkit-vagrant](https://github.com/civicrm/civicrm-buildkit-vagrant).

 ## Download: Option #3: Other Environments